 Coffee Helps Hepatitis C Patients

-In an observation study it was found that patients with a hepatitis C virus infection who drank three cups or more of coffee per day appear to be less likely to suffer from progression of liver damage caused by the disease.
+In an observational study, it was found that patients with a hepatitis C virus infection who drank three cups or more of coffee per day appear to be less likely to suffer from the progression of liver damage caused by the disease.
 In the study, those who drank 3 or more cups of coffee per day had livers that were much healthier than the other participants.